abelgomez/cpntools.toolkit/README.md

 # CPN Tools toolkit

 This repository contains the necessary plug-ins to create CPN Tools files from EMF.
-In Addition, it provides capabilities to layout and serialize the EMF-compatible Petri nets into the "normative" CPN Tools XML format.
+In addition, it provides capabilities to layout and serialize the EMF-compatible Petri nets into the "normative" CPN Tools XML format.

 ## Repository contents